hofxbits/LectureNotes/about.md

 ## Scribe

-Each lecture note has been scribed by one or mmore of the students.
+Each lecture note has been scribed by one or more of the students.
 The name of the scribe appears at the top of each lecture note.

 ## Logo
 ![Logo](images/logo.png)